 From hospital bills to unpaid leave from work, recovering from car accident injuries can wreak havoc on your finances.
-If the accident was somebody else’s fault, then you probably have the right under Indiana law to recover compensation to help cover your costs.
+If the accident was somebody else’s fault, then you probably have the right under Indiana car accident law to recover compensation to help cover your costs.

-What is the Average Settlement for a Car Accident in Indiana?
+What is the Average Personal Injury Settlement for a Car Accident in Indiana?

 Indiana car accident victims often ask us how much money they can expect to receive in a settlement for their car accident injuries.
 Unfortunately, that question does not lend itself to a simple answer.

 Every Indiana car accident has its own unique facts and circumstances that affect the amount of money an injured crash victim might receive.
 To estimate the settlement payment a client should seek in legal action, an experienced Indiana attorney will evaluate:

 The Extent of the Injuries Caused by the Accident